 A closer look

 The enticement is understandable.
 But the careful reader will notice that the lands and landmarks on either side of the flood bear little resemblance, apart from their names.
-Given the destruction a Flood of this nature would cause, the entire landmass would have been destroyed as the text indicates.
+Given the destruction a Flood of this nature, the entire landmass would have been destroyed as the text indicates.
 All landscapes and water systems would have been obliterated and replace with new ones.
 The river system described in Genesis 2—one splitting into four—no longer exists.

 But one might ask: Why then are the Tigris, Euphrates, and lands of Havilah, Cush and Ashur mentioned in the Bible after the Flood?
 The answer is quite simple.
 From our article: Where was Eden located?